Mid-Autumn Festival: Hong Kong and Macau

 In Hong Kong and Macau, the day after the Mid-Autumn Festival is a public holiday rather than the festival date itself (unless that date falls on a Sunday, then Monday is also a holiday), because many celebration events are held at night.
+Many businesses let employees off early on the day before.
 There are a number of festive activities such as lighting lanterns, but mooncakes are the most important feature there.
 However, people don't usually buy mooncakes for themselves, but to give their relatives as presents.
 People start to exchange these presents well in advance of the festival.
 Hence, mooncakes are sold in elegant boxes for presentation purpose.
 Also, the price for these boxes are not considered cheap—a four-mooncake box of the lotus seeds paste with egg yolks variety, can generally cost US$40 or more.
 However, as environmental protection has become a concern of the public in recent years, many mooncake manufacturers in Hong Kong have adopted practices to reduce packaging materials to practical limits.
 The mooncake manufacturers also explore in the creation of new types of mooncakes, such as ice-cream mooncake and snow skin mooncake.

 There are also other traditions related to the Mid-Autumn Festival in Hong Kong.
 Neighbourhoods across Hong Kong set impressive lantern exhibitions with traditional stage shows, game stalls, palm readings, and many other festive activities.
 The grandest celebrations take place in Victoria Park (Hong Kong).
 One of the brightest rituals is the Fire Dragon Dance dating back to the 19th century and recognised as a part of China's intangible cultural heritage.
 The 200 foot-long fire dragon requires more than 300 people to operate, taking turns.
 The leader of the fire dragon dance would pray for peace, good fortune through blessings in Hakka.
 After the ritual ceremony, fire-dragon was thrown into the sea with lanterns and paper cards, which means the dragon would return to sea and take the misfortunes away.

-Before 1941, There were also some celebration of Mid-Autumn Festival held in small villages in Hong Kong.
+Before 1941, there were also some celebration of Mid-Autumn Festival held in small villages in Hong Kong.
 Sha Po would celebrate Mid Autumn Festival in every 15th day of the 8th Chinese lunisolar month.
-People called Mid Autumn Festival as Kwong Sin Festival, they hold Pok San Ngau Tsai at Datong Pond in Sha Po.
-Pok San Ngau Tsai was a celebration event of Kwong Sin Festival, people would gather around to watch it.
-During the event, someone would play the percussions, Some villagers would then acted as possessed and called themselves as "Maoshan Masters".
+People called the Mid-Autumn Festival the Kwong Sin Festival.
+They held Pok San Ngau Tsai at Datong Pond in Sha Po.
+Pok San Ngau Tsai was a celebration event of the Kwong Sin Festival, and people would gather around to watch it.
+During the event, someone would play the percussions, and some villagers would then act possessed and call themselves "Maoshan Masters".
 They burnt themselves with incense sticks and fought with real blades and spears.